mieweb/docs/content/functions/encounters/carbon-copy.md

 You can use this stored document (once the encounter has been closed & archived) to print, fax, or have your MIE Consultant set up datasend auto routes to send to other CC users.
 But, the Referral Note view/document will only be created if a Referring Physician has been noted in the CC encounter section.

-NOTE: If you did not put in a referring physician into the CC encounter section,  this additional view/document of Referral Note will not trigger/generate on the view of the encounter nor would it be stored in the chart as a Referral Note document.
+NOTE: If you did not put a referring physician into the CC encounter section,  this additional view/document of Referral Note will not trigger/generate on the view of the encounter nor would it be stored in the chart as a Referral Note document.

 ## System Setting prerequisite to using CC